ewanhowell5195/MinecraftTitleGenerator/README.md

 1. To create a new texture, start by using another texture as a template. `flat.png` is the best template for general textures.
 2. Textures can be found at `fonts/fontname/textures`, and overlays can be found in `fonts/fontname/overlays`.
 Save your texture to either the `textures` or `overlays` folder, depending on what you made.
 3. Edit the `textures.json` file located at `fonts/fontname/textures.json` and add your texture to it.
-This file follows the following formatting:
+This file uses the following formatting:
 ```js
 {
   "textures": { // If you are adding a texture, it goes in here